rosopensimrt/docker-opensimrt/Readme.md

 # Docker builds

-If instead you just want to use the already built docker image, you get it [here](https://hub.docker.com/r/mysablehats/opensim-rt/tags).
-We are not freezing versions, so it is possible that this will break in the future.
+If instead you just want to use the already built docker image, you can get them [here](https://hub.docker.com/r/mysablehats/opensim-rt/tags).
+We are not freezing versions, so it is possible that the builder script will break in the future.

 The docker with the default version from mitkof6/OpenSIMRT can be obtained with: